HMNZS Aroha: Operational history

-In October 1944, Aroha towed the badly damaged from Fiji to Auckland after she suffered damage to her rudder, propeller, and hull.
+In October 1944, Aroha towed the badly damaged from Fiji to Auckland after it suffered damage to its rudder, propeller, and hull.
 In 1945, Aroha was offered on loan to the British Pacific Fleet, along with Waipu, Arabis, Kiwi, and Tui.
 Only Aroha was required, and she sailed from Wellington to Sydney, serving there for six weeks.
-After the six weeks ended, she sailed to Auckland to be paid off.
+After the six weeks ended, it sailed to Auckland to be paid off.

 In 1946, along with Waiho and Waima, Aroha was sold to Red Funnel Trawlers, and began fishing the same year.
-She was laid up in 1958 and sold for scrap in 1963.
+It was laid up in 1958 and sold for scrap in 1963.